|

 And of course her friends, co-workers, and neighbors in Bay St. Louis, who loved her dearly.

-Of all the pages I have done on my site this was the most difficult.
+Of all the pages I have done on my site this was one of the two the most difficult.
 It is very hard to type and cry at the same time.

 Image and content Copyright by A Circle of Light.
 All rights reserved.